Guess Who's Coming to Dinner: Accolades

-Remakes
+Remakes and adaptations

-Stanley Kramer produced and directed an unsold 30-minute television pilot for ABC-TV with the same title and premise in 1975.
+On May 28, 1975, ABC aired a 30-minute pilot for a proposed comedy television series based on Guess Who's Coming to Dinner, produced and directed by Stanley Kramer and starring Leslie Charleson and Bill Overton.

 In 2003, comedian Daniele Luttazzi published the screenplay Tabu, an almost verbatim parody of the film.
 In the variation, the engaged lovers are aged 40 (him) and 12 (her), and are brother and sister.

 Episodes of The Golden Girls and The Fresh Prince of Bel-Air featured plots similar to the film.

 The 2005 film Guess Who starring Ashton Kutcher and Bernie Mac is a loose remake, styled as a comedy rather than a drama, with the racial roles reversed: Black parents are caught off-guard when their daughter brings home the young white man she has chosen to marry.
 Talking about the film, Bernie Mac told USA Today in 2003: "Interracial dating is not that significant any more."
 Mac said of the script: "They want to make it a comedy, but I won't disrespect Spencer, Katharine or Sidney."

-A British radio play entitled That Summer Of '67, written by actress Tracy-Ann Oberman and based on the story of the film's production, was broadcast on BBC Radio 4 on 31 December 2020.
+A British radio play titled That Summer of '67, written by actress Tracy-Ann Oberman and based on the story of the film's production, was broadcast on BBC Radio 4 on 31 December 2020.

-A 2011 episode of the American sitcom Last Man Standing features an episode with a similar theme, although the couple is lesbian instead of mixed-race.
+A 2011 episode of the American sitcom Last Man Standing features a similar theme, although the couple is lesbian instead of mixed-race.